What is UX design?

 Product Research

 This is the very first stage in a UX designer’s design thinking process.
-The designer needs to assess the market, do a competitor analysis and listen to customer feedback to understand what they need to tackle and why their product is worth selling.
+The designer needs to assess the market, conduct a competitor analysis and listen to customer feedback to understand what they need to tackle and why their product is worth selling.

 Creating Buyer Personas